austcollins/EngSci-2022/README.md

 Videos must be .mov or .mp4 in lowercase.

 ## The results
-The results will be placed in a csv in the /sources/ folder, ina  folder named by todays date.
+The results will be placed in a csv in the /sources/ folder, in a  folder named by todays date.
 If a video is run twice on the same day the data will be appended to the same file.